-In a pinch, the solution most schools are offering is to integrate online learning into the curriculum.
+In a pinch, aside from tuition agencies, the solution most schools are offering is to integrate online learning into the curriculum.
 Online learning involves offering online classes, asynchronous or synchronous, to students.
 Much like in a regular class, there will also be some form of class participation, class testing, and submissions, albeit through digital means and forms.
 Laboratory, lecture, and face-to-face discussions are coursed through Zoom, Microsoft Team, or Google Meets.

 Unfortunately, there is a pushback against this type of learning experience.
 There is a movement to reduce the tuition fees themselves because most students and faculty will not be on-site anyway.
 Aside from the sustained high cost of the tuition despite only having online classes, most of the students describe the experience as entirely different from having face-to-face discussions.
 Both parents and students are complaining about how their homes cannot properly accommodate online learning.
 Motivation is allegedly hard to pick up or get by within the comforts of your own home.
 Distractions abound every corner of the house.